hedb/4_in_row_rotating/README.md

 ### Animations & Transitions

 -   **Bouncy Grid Rotation:** The grid rotation uses a custom CSS `transition` with a `cubic-bezier` timing function to create a delightful "bouncy" effect.
+-   **Replay Rotation Fidelity:** Replay rotation mirrors live behavior – forward rotation plays rotate→gravity (P2→P3); backward rotation plays reverse‑gravity (P3→P2)→rotate back.
+Stones are tracked by stable ids to ensure correct movement and highlighting.
--   **Robust Rendering:** To prevent rendering glitches on mobile devices, the grid wrapper uses `will-change: transform`, `backface-visibility: hidden`, and `transform: translateZ(0)` to promote the animation to its own compositing layer and ensure smooth performance.
+-   **Robust Rendering:** To prevent rendering glitches on mobile devices, the grid wrapper uses `will-change: transform`, `backface-visibility: hidden`, and `transform: translateZ(0)`.
--   **Decoupled Animation Logic:** The JavaScript animation code is carefully decoupled from the CSS, listening for `transitionend` events only on the specific element being animated.
+-   **Decoupled Animation Logic:** The JavaScript animation code is carefully decoupled from the CSS, listening for `transitionend` on the rotating wrapper and animating stone positions independently.

 ## How to Run Locally